-As drones continue to grow in popularity, it's only a matter of time before the kids will want one of their own.
+Furthermore, as it continues to grow in popularity, it's only a matter of time before the young ones will want one of their own.

 Quadcopter shopping for a kid (or teen) is a lot different than shopping for an adult.
 Children need drones that are easy to fly and that won’t break the bank.
 Here are four qualities to look for when shopping for a quadcopter for a kid: